Plagiarism and Academic Dishonesty

 1) All work submitted in this class should be your own work.
 If you include any material in your work that is not of your own creation, you must clearly indicate and/or link to the original source.
 The same rule applies to ideas as well as direct quotes.

 If you hand in any work that is not your own and do not provide a source, you have committed plagiarism.
-The penalty for even a single instance of plagiarism -- even if it was unintentional -- is failure of the course.
+The penalty for even a single instance of plagiarism -- even if it was unintentional -- is failure of the assignment and possible failure of the course.